Cseq2seq: Cyclic Sequence-to-Sequence Learning: Experiments

+{\it Effects of Cseq2seq on Long Sequences.} Since RNN is able to model complex dependencies and is well known to encode long sequences, we carried out another group of experiments.

-Our second experiment testifies whether RNMT has better translation quality on long sentences in the original NIST test sets.
-To this end, we divide our test sets into 6 disjoint groups according to the length of source sentences, each of which has 601, 1918, 1803, 1196, 633 and 455 sentences respectively.
+Our second set of experiments testify whether Cseq2seq has better translation quality on long sentences in the original test sets.
+To this end, we divide our test sets into 6 disjoint groups according to the length of source sentences, each of which has 680, 1923, 1839, 1189, 597 and 378 sentences respectively.
 Figure \ref{length_work} illustrates the overall results.
-We found that as the length of source sentence excels a certain threshold (here from the 5 group to 6 group), the performance of NMT systems drops sharply, around 10 and 4 BLEU and NIST points respectively.
-This indicates that long sentence translation is a common yet serious challenge for NMT systems.
-However, compared with the {\it GroundHog}, our {\it RNMT} model behaves more robust to long sentences, with a gain of 3.69 and 1.37 BLEU and NIST points respectively on the final group.
-This further demonstrates that our model indeed deals better with long sentences than the attention-based NMT.
+We find that as the length of source sentence exceeds a certain threshold (here over 50), the performance of NMT systems drops sharply, around 8 BLEU points.
+This indicates that long sentence translation is still a serious challenge for attention-based NMT systems, which resonates with findings of Tu et al.~\shortcite{DBLP:journals/corr/TuLLLL16} and Bentivogli et al.~\shortcite{2016arXiv160804631B}.
+However, compared with RNNSearch, Cseq2seq behaves more robust on translating long sentences, and all Cseq2seq models outperform RNNSearch on the longest sentences.
+Another notable observation is that Cseq2seq-I with the {\em mean-pooling} strategy generates worse results than the RNNSearch, but it outperforms the RNNSearch model on the longest sentence groups, a gain of 1.64 BLEU points.
+This further demonstrates that our model deals better with long sentences than the attention-based NMT.

-Our third experiment verifies the findings in our second experiment by evaluating our model on a synthetic test data whose source sentence tends to be much longer.
-We observed that the NIST test sets are organized in different documents.
-Therefore, we concatenated the original two neighboring sentences in one document as a new sentence for evaluation.
-In this way, we have the same number of evaluation dataset, but the source and target sentences in the new dataset are much longer.
-The average sentence length for each dataset is shown in Table \ref{data_length}.
-Notice that an important property of the new sentence is that it is semantic coherent, thus reasoning inside the sentence is required for correct translation.

-Table \ref{new_data_performance} gives the translation results.
-We can observe that our {\it RNMT} especially with {\it last state} outperforms the {\it GroudHog} significantly, which gains about 3 and 1 BLEU and NIST points respectively.
-In some dataset, our model yields above 4 BLEU points.
-Besides, both of our model achieve improvement over the {\it GroudHog} no matter which evaluation metric.
-This result, without any doubt, demonstrates that our model is capable of dealing with long sentence translation.